cloudfoundry/community/toc/rfc/rfc-draft-generic-per-route-features.md

 #### CLI

-There MAY be either individual command line flags or a single flag which supports generic key-value pairs for the `map-route` sub-command.
+There SHOULD be a single flag which supports generic key-value pairs for the `map-route` sub-command.
+The flag should accept a JSON structure like the `-c` argument of `cf create-service`.

 #### Cloud Controller